dendronhq/dendron/README.md

 If you are reading this, you too, are now part of the journey.
 Let's take back control of our information and use it to build something better, together!

+# Telemetry

+Dendron comes with opt-out telemetry.
+Telemetry helps us better understand _how many users_ are using our products and _how often_ they are using our products.
+Unlike many telemetry services, our telemetry implementation is intentionally **limited in scope**.

+We use telemetry to answer the following questions:

+- how many people are actively using Dendron?
+- how performant is Dendron over time and how do new changes impact performance?
+- what features are most useful for users?

+You can see what data we collect, why we do it, and how to opt out [here](https://wiki.dendron.so/notes/84df871b-9442-42fd-b4c3-0024e35b5f3c.html)

 # Getting Started

 Dendron can be installed as a [vscode plugin](https://marketplace.visualstudio.com/items?itemName=dendron.dendron).
 If you don't already have VSCode, you can download it [here](https://code.visualstudio.com/).